Luminoid/blog/source/_posts/Web-Framework-Comparison-2026.md

 - App Router with nested layouts and parallel routes
 - Excellent Vercel deployment (but works on any Node host, Cloudflare, etc.)
 - Massive community, tutorials, and third-party integrations
+- **Turbopack is the default in v16** for `next dev` and `next build`; React Compiler 1.0 is stable opt-in; React 19.2 View Transitions and Cache Components are production-ready.

 **Weaknesses:**
 - High complexity: App Router vs Pages Router, server vs client components, caching layers
 - Vercel-centric defaults (some features work best on Vercel)
 - Bundle size can balloon if you're not careful about `"use client"` boundaries
 - Frequent breaking changes between major versions
-- Caching behavior has been controversial and was reworked in v15
+- Caching behavior has been controversial and was reworked again in v16 (Cache Components)
+- RSC payload validation has been a real attack surface: CVE-2025-55182 ("React2Shell", Dec 2025) was an unauthenticated RCE through Flight serialization.
+Stay on React 19.2.4+ / Next.js 15.5.10+ / 16.0.11+.

-**Best for**: Production web apps that need SEO + interactivity -- e-commerce, SaaS marketing + dashboard, content platforms.
+**Best for**: Production web apps that need SEO + interactivity, e-commerce, SaaS marketing + dashboard, content platforms.

 **Avoid for**: Simple static sites (overkill), projects where you want minimal vendor influence.